librazhd7/gentoo/README.md

 | `emerge --ask @module-rebuild`                                               | after installing a new kernel                                                                           |
 | `emerge --ask @preserved-rebuild`                                            | for using new libraries                                                                                 |

+> [!CAUTION]
+> procedural methods as stated below should only be executed, \
+> assuming system-wide configurations have been applied, as can be found in /etc/ and /efi/

 preparing gentoo:
 ```
 eselect profile list